generalStepes/Raspberry-eink-spotify-alarm/README.md

 The whole thing is divided into two parts: the day version and night version.
 The “Day” version displays clock, current date, day of week and weather information.
 The “night” version displays information about Spotify alarm. <br />
 <br />
 *	Stuff is displayed on E ink display via epd library.
 I use an E ink display from Waveshare. <br />
-  *	The display is updated once per minute, this is ensured by a cron job, after it gets updated, it’s put sleep and waken again during the next update <br />
+  *	The display is updated once per minute, this is ensured by a cron job, after it gets updated, it’s put to sleep and waken again during the next update <br />
   *	The display is cleared when the current time (minute specifically) divided by 5 is 0, i.e. every 5th minute. <br />
 *	Weather information – are fetched via pyowm library from Open Weather Map, thus it’s necessary to create an OWM account.  <br />
 *	Spotify is provided by Mopidy, alarm clock capabilities by Mopidy Alarm Clock plugin. <br />